 I’ve spent a lot of time analysing people’s content and video performance.
-Here is a list of 10 common mistakes that people make when making a mobile phone video for LinkedIn which be easily fixed.
+Here is a list of 10 Video Mistakes You Can Easily Avoid when making a mobile phone video for LinkedIn and how to fix them.

 (Watch the video to see the examples)

 I’m sure you have seen videos when people are walking around, doing something and trying to film a video at the same time.
 Try to keep your hand still.
 It’s less distracting for the viewer and more pleasant to watch.
 Practice.
 It’s not that difficult to move around and keep your hand still at the same time.
 And if you are struggling to do it, invest into the tripod or gimbal

 When you are standing directly under a light you will get unwanted highlights on your forehead and nose as well as dark shadows under your eyes.
 Try to stand between lights so that the light falls more evenly on your face.
 If available, it’s best to use natural light, so switch off any artificial lights and turn towards a window.
 Your face is the most important part of your video.
 Facing a window will help you get a more flattering light and avoid those unpleasant shadows under your eyes.

 3. Don’t forget to smile

 Your smile increases your face value.
 When we are smiling we are perceived as more attractive, more approachable and more trustworthy.
 Even if you are presenting serious content don’t forget to smile at the beginning of your video to welcome your viewers.
 When you are scrolling through your news feed, do you click on a video with a grumpy face?
 I would also recommend you smile in the middle and at the end.
 In reality, you need to OVER SMILE in front of the camera.
 It’s 100 % better to over smile than not to smile at all